hkmp1303/Healthcare_System/README.md

 ```

 ## 🦮 Quick guide
 Follow on screen console prompts throughout the system.
 Menus will display key characters for user selection to navigate the program.

 ## 🖌️ Design Structure
-The goals of this project include to practice using OOP, state machine design and collaboration with multiple project contributors.
+The goals of this project include to practice using OOP, event based design and collaboration with multiple project contributors.

-In accordance with state machine design, as internal program states change these changes alter object behavior.
+In accordance with these goals, as internal program states change these changes alter object behavior.

 ### Data
 The project uses CSV files for persistent data storage between sessions.
-The CSV file updates when data changes occur.
+The CSV file updates when data changes occur and is saved when exiting the program.

 ### Project structure
 ![UML Diagram of system classes](docs/uml25.png)